JvstvsHD/necrify/README.md

 ### Installation

 Replace ```{version}``` with the current version, e.g. 1.0.0.
-Note that the artifacts are not yet published.
-This section is currently subject to change.
+The latest version can be found [here](https://ci.jvstvshd.de/job/Necrify/lastSuccessfulBuild/).
+Note that you only want to use the string after necrify-{platform}- and without the version build number.

 #### Gradle (kotlin)